WitchieXCabot/Foresti/README.md

 ## About The Project

 **Foresti:**
 Discover the magic: Communities, Events, Chat & Earnings.
-Make a triving community with foresti!
+Make a thriving community with foresti!